asapdiscovery/COVID_moonshot_data_clean/README.md

 defined) compound on this project.

 ## Files
-* `cdd_noncovalent_dates_2023_10_18_unfiltered_clean.csv`: All noncovalent available
+* `cdd_noncovalent_dates_2023_10_18_filt.csv`: All noncovalent available
-data as of October 10, 2023, cleaned to remove data without a noted SMILES string or IC50 value
+data as of October 10, 2023, filtered to remove data without a noted SMILES string or IC50 value.
+Note that some of the entries in this dataset are racemates.
 * `cdd_achiral_enantiopure_dates_2023_10_18_filt.csv`: All noncovalent available data as of October 10, 2023, filtered to contain only achiral and enantiopure molecules.